 The Morse Institute Library operates most effectively as a convenient point of access for library materials and information as well as a community center with resources for general studies and cultural activities when everyone follows the same rules.
 Failure to comply with these rules may result in expulsion from the library.

-- NO SMOKING in the library.
+- NO SMOKING in the library, including e-cigarettes.
 NO FOOD OR DRINK in the library except in designated areas as authorized by the Library Director.

 - Library privileges may be limited for the following reasons: